ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-content/index.en.md

 You might want your description in the `description` variable of the article front matter as the summary.

 You may add the `<!--more-->` summary divider at the start of the article.
 Keep content that comes before the summary divider empty.
-Then **LoveIt** theme will use your description as the summary.
+Then **LoveIt-Lite** theme will use your description as the summary.

 ### Priority Order of Summary Selection